| Ultimate Performance | Ultimate Performance

 What 12% body fat looks like

-For most women 10% is generally the lowest level of body fat you would seek to aim for, unless you were competing as a competitive bodybuilder.
+For most women, 12% is generally the lowest level of body fat you would seek to aim for, unless you were competing as a competitive bodybuilder.

 This level of leanness would result in an extremely athletic physique, with great muscle definition and visible abs, although this may vary depending on the thickness of your muscle belly.

-However, this level of body fat would be incredibly difficult for most people to maintain without following a very restrictive diet.
+However, this level of body fat would be incredibly difficult for most people to maintain long-term without following a very restrictive diet.
 Dieting and remaining at very low levels of body fat can result in low energy availability, which can result in the body diverting energy away from reproductive processes.
-So, you might notice changes to your cycle length and the duration of your periods or they may stop altogether.
-It may also make it more difficult to fall pregnant if you are trying to conceive.
+So, you might notice changes to your cycle length and the duration of your periods or they may stop altogether (amenorrhea).
+It may also make it more difficult to become pregnant if you are trying to conceive.

 It’s important for females to carry a little more fat, not only for a generally more pleasing aesthetic (subjective, obviously) but also to maintain optimal health.
 So, if you are concerned about your menstrual cycle or fertility, staying this lean may not be a great idea for long.